RojanoVargas/rojanovargas.github.io/README.md

 - **useCalendar Hook** - Temporal API integration and date calculations

 All components tested with user interactions, API mocking, and error handling using Vitest + React Testing Library

+### State Management

+Since the logic of the application could be managed without state management, the infrastructure has been created with the idea of escalating in the future.
+Currently it creates a message in AppContext.jsx that is then console logged in BookingDetail.
+Potential future uses:

+- User Management
+- Dark mode UI
+- Language settings
+- Etc.

+### Reschedule Booking (theoretical overview)

+A potential improvement beyond the current MVP would be to implement drag-and-drop functionality for station employees to reschedule bookings.

+**Frontend Implementation:**

+1. Drag booking card → capture booking data
+2. Drop on target day → validate new date (`.day-group` would become drop zones)
+3. Show loading state → disable further interactions
+4. API call → PUT /api/bookings/{id}/reschedule
+5. Success: Update local state → refresh calendar data
+6. Error: Revert UI changes → show error message

+*Thank you for taking the time to read until here and review my code.*

+**Eloy RV**